 What are other ways to prevent identity theft?

 A fraud alert is a relatively easy way to help prevent or mitigate identity theft.
 But, depending on your specific situation, you may want to consider some other options.
 For example, another resource the credit bureaus offer is a credit freeze.

-This is similar to a fraud alert in that it adds an extra layer of security when new credit is requested under your name.
-The key difference is that lenders and creditors can’t access your credit report at all because your account is effectively frozen.
-Rather than having a set time limit, you can lift the credit freeze at any time.
+A credit freeze is similar to a fraud alert in that it adds a level of protection when someone tries to apply for credit using your name.
+However, the main difference is that lenders and creditors cannot access your credit file at all when your account is frozen.
+Unlike a fraud alert, which has a set time limit, you can lift a credit freeze at any time you choose.

-You’ll also have to pay for the service of a freeze, which varies from state to state.
+You’ll also have to pay for the service of a credit freeze, which varies from state to state.
 It usually costs anywhere between $3 and $10 to start the freeze, and you’ll have to pay a similar amount to have it lifted.

 Some states offer this service for free, while others offer certain discounts, such as reduced pricing for seniors.
-When you remove the freeze, you can do so either temporarily to apply for credit or permanently.
+When you remove the credit freeze, you can do so either temporarily to apply for credit or permanently.

 Another option is to sign up for credit monitoring services.
 There are a wide range of services you can get depending on your needs and budget.
-Some reputable websites offer free services that are as simple as getting a monthly notification of changes to your credit report.
+Some reputable websites offer free credit monitoring services that are as simple as getting a monthly notification of changes to your credit report.

 It’s an easy way to consistently keep an eye on any suspicious credit activity like new accounts.
 More expensive credit monitoring services provide 24/7 monitoring, text alerts, and even expert support if your identity has been compromised.